1. What is the difference between sql direct and other JDBC activities?

 - Changeable by any process definition.

-- Process Variables can only be access for a particular process where it gets defined.
+- Process Variables can only be accessible for a particular process where it gets defined.

-- Global variable can be accessible by across the project.
-Global variable can be edit
+- A global variable can be accessible across the project.
+A global variables can be edit

 - at runtime too in Tibco administrator.

-31. What is use of HAWK and what are the components present in HAWK?
+31. What is the use of HAWK and what are the components present in HAWK?